SiddharthSsb11/budget-master/README.md

 - User Profile.
 - Login & Signup.
-- Income and expenses profiles are graphically represented for quick understanding.
+- Incomes and expenses profiles are graphically represented for quick understanding ad easy categorical comparison.
 - Authenticated user can access the CRUD functionality.
 - Manageable transaction list.
 - All the data is stored and saved i.e. <i>persistent</i>